iNymbus Blog

 What Are Walmart Deductions, and Why Are They Important?

-Walmart deductions are financial adjustments made to supplier invoices when issues arise during the supply chain process.
-They help Walmart address problems like missing items, damaged goods, pricing discrepancies, or late deliveries.
-Essentially, deductions act as Walmart's way of ensuring everything runs smoothly and suppliers meet their agreed commitments.
+Walmart deductions are financial adjustments applied to supplier invoices when problems occur in the supply chain.
+They help Walmart manage issues such as shortages, damages, pricing errors, or late deliveries.
+In simple terms, deductions are Walmart’s way of making sure suppliers meet their commitments and operations stay on track.

-Here are the most frequently used supplier deduction codes, and a full list is provided at the end.
+Here are Walmart deduction codes with explanation, and a table overview is provided at the end.

 Code 1: Defective

-• Example: Walmart receives a shipment of 200 smartphones.
-Upon inspection, it is found that 20 of the phones have non-functioning screens.
-These defective items are documented under Code 1.
+Example: Walmart receives 200 smartphones, but 20 have non-functioning screens.
+These defective units are recorded under Code 1.

-• To dispute Code 1, you will need to provide the following documents: Quality Control Records, Photo Evidence, Proof of Delivery (POD), Bill of Lading (BOL), and Packing Lists.
+Dispute Documents: Quality Control Records, Photo Evidence, Proof of Delivery (POD), Bill of Lading (BOL), Packing Lists.

 Code 2: Return Recall

-• Code 2 is applied when products are recalled by the supplier due to safety, quality, or regulatory issues, or when Walmart returns products for these reasons.
+Definition: Used when products are recalled by the supplier due to safety, quality, or regulatory issues, or when Walmart initiates a return for similar reasons.

-• Example: A supplier recalls a line of smartwatches because of a battery defect that can cause overheating and potential burns.
-Walmart removes the smartwatches from shelves and processes a return recall under Code 2.
+Example: A supplier recalls a line of smartwatches because of a battery defect.
+Walmart removes the product from shelves and records it under Code 2.

 Code 10: Price Difference as Documented